Electricity and Magnetism II (PHY 322)

 These goals are referred to in the course objectives above.

-The second textbook for the course is Learn Physics with Functional Programming, by Scott N. Walck, No Starch Press (2023), ISBN 978-1-718-50166-9.
-This book contains numerical and computational techniques in electromagnetic theory, making it an excellent complement to Griffiths.
+The textbook for the course is Learn Physics with Functional Programming, by Scott N. Walck, No Starch Press (2023), ISBN 978-1-718-50166-9.
+This book contains numerical and computational techniques in electromagnetic theory.
 I will refer to this book as LPFP.

 An exam is an opportunity to demonstrate what you know about physics.
 There are three regular exams and one final exam in this course.
 The dates of these exams are listed later in the syllabus.
 Each exam consists of about three problems.